A Guide to Ltd Company Registration

 So, what are some of the key things to know before starting your own business?
 It certainly pays to think ahead about your aspirations.
 Starting out by registering as a limited company has its benefits.
-While your entrepreneurial efforts may start small, if you’re successful there will come a point when you need to decide whether or not to register your business with Companies House.
+While your entrepreneurial efforts may start small, if you’re successful there will come a point when you need to decide whether or not to register your business formally with Companies House.
 The good news is that this is a lot simpler than many people think – gone are the days of waiting weeks to get your business approved, complicated paperwork and the off-putting cost.

 The first thing you need to do is decide if this is the right moment to take that next step and become a limited company.
-While there are a number of advantages, such as limited liability.
+There are a number of advantages, such as limited liability.
 A limited company is considered its own legal entity therefore you will not be personally liable for the debts of the business.
 You will find it also offers a bit of prestige, many corporations will only trade with registered companies.
 It is easy to apply for business loans and investments as an Ltd company.

 If you do decide that this is the right option, you will need to do a number of things to formally register your company, including: